 Turnips & Radishes

 Turnips are something else that we’ve been trying to eat more of lately.
 I’ve found that they are an excellent addition to soups, especially when you have some pickier eaters in your family.

 Here are some recipes to try using turnips and radishes:

-Look for turnips that are under $1.50 per pound.
-You may be able to find them much cheaper than that, but that’s the lowest I’ve found in our expensive area.
+Look for turnips and radishes that are under $1.50 per pound.
+You may be able to find them much cheaper than that, but that’s the lowest I’ve ever been able to find in our area.

 I love lettuce so I’m thankful that I can find it for a great price all year around.
 Lettuce is a quick and simple side dish or can be a full main course when topped with other yummy things.

 Here are some of our favorite recipes that use lettuce:

 The price of lettuce will depend on the variety of lettuce that you like to buy.
 It can generally be found for $1 or less per head, organic or non-organic.
 The price of lettuce has gone up lately but there are still sales and you can still find it for the $1 per bunch price point if you buy a larger pack like the one shown above.

 Sweet potatoes are another big staple in our home and we eat them just about every day.
 I love them added to a simple hash for a quick breakfast or lunch.